 As a researcher and teacher, I am broadly interested in the interactions between humans and the environment.
 As a political ecologist, I am particularly curious about topics of environmental governance, natural resource access, social vulnerability, and adaptation to climate change.
-Most of my work to date has taken place in East and Southern Africa.
-From a theoretical perspective, I seek to develop a more critical approach to climate change adaptation.
-In my research, I link concepts of environmental governance, social vulnerability, and adaptive capacity to more fully understand the social-ecological complexities of adaptation.
 My research is part of a growing body of scholarship that views adaptation as an opportunity for social and political transformation.
 I take a mixed methods approach, with an emphasis on qualitative data collection.
 I have research projects in Botswana and South Africa, with a focus on understanding how social vulnerabilities result in differential adaptive capacities for people and communities living in changing environments.
 I welcome inquiries from prospective students with overlapping interests.